 Monthly Returns: The TCS collector is required to file a TCS return in form GSTR-8 within 10 days after the end of the given month.

-Upon the filing of GSTR 8 by the E-commerce Operator, the claim credit shall automatically reflected in Supplier’s Electronic Cash Ledger, which the Supplier can claim and use it for payments of taxes while filing GSTR 3B.
-Supplier will also get the TCS details auto-populated in GSTR 2A form.
+Credit Claim: Upon the filing of GSTR 8 by the E-commerce Operator, the claim credit is automatically be reflected in Supplier’s Electronic Cash Ledger, which the Supplier can claim and use it for payments of taxes while filing GSTR 3B.
+Supplier will also get the TCS details auto-populated in the GSTR 2X form.